📈 Our Integration Cost Calculator is live! Check it out!

 Module 3: Transfer Processor to Processor

-Where the Customer is the data exporter, the supervisory authority shall be the competent supervisory authority that has over the Customer in accordance with Clause 13 of the SCCs.
+Where the Customer is the data exporter, the supervisory authority shall be the competent supervisory authority that has over the Customer per Clause 13 of the SCCs.

 SCHEDULE B